 He reports that things have been going very well.
 ‘We’ve had some success, and we’re expanding our work… and believe that we may be, at last, on the verge of a new paradigm shift.’
 Finally, he expresses his appreciation to his audience, the LENR community themselves, and recalls another controversial piece of Italian science:

 I would like to say how truly sorry I am that society has attacked you for the last three decades.
 The treatment of Fleischmann and Pons, and the treatment of many of you, by mainstream institutions and the media will go down in history as one more example of scientific infanticide, where entrenched interests kill off their divergent progeny.
 This seems to be a dark component of human nature, and I note the irony of it – we are in Padova, Galileo’s home.

 It would be easy to overstate the analogy between mainstream institutions and the Inquisition, but it isn’t entirely empty.
 If we refuse to acknowledge the possibility that existing scientific institutions are not working as well as they might, we do something to reinforce it.
 If the reputation trap makes it impossible to question the role of the reputation trap, then the Cardinals are winning.

 I am grateful for comments from Martin Rees, Seán Ó hÉigeartaigh, Adrian Kent, Tim Lewens, Shahar Avin, Ken Wharton and Andrew Briggs.
 This piece was made possible in part through the support of a grant on Managing Extreme Technological Risk, from the Templeton World Charity Foundation.
-The opinions expressed here are my own and do not necessarily reflect the views of TWCF.Make a donation
+The opinions expressed here are my own and do not necessarily reflect the views of TWCF.Support Aeon: make a one-off donation